 Dry Picture Mounting

-This technique requires special tissue that affixes the photograph to the mount board.
-The photo is sealed to the board with heat to activate the adhesive and with pressure to remove all air.
+This technique requires special adhesive tissue that affixes the photograph to the mount board.
+The photo is permanently attached to the board with heat to activate the adhesive and with pressure to remove all air.
 These steps ensure the images is perfectly flat.
 This process is most successful with a dry-mount press.

 - Measure the photo.